metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-get-integration-errors

 ***
-This command gives all connector related errors
+This command gives all connector related errors.

 #### Base Command